UpAndAtThem/Technician_Schedule/README.md

 # SCHEDULER README

-Welcome to SHEDULR a ultra modern interface for technicians to check their daily appointments and check to see the amount of time before and after appointments
+Welcome to SHEDULR a ultra modern interface for technicians to check their daily appointments and check to see the amount of time between scheduled appointments

 ## Getting Started